SAWE: Standards

-SAWE Training and Classes
+Training and classes

 The SAWE has developed and offered a number of unique training classes at Regional and International Conferences.
 These SAWE classes have been offered to further the educational development and broaden the experience of those engaged in the field of Mass Properties Engineering.
 The goal of the Society has been to offer training classes at a reasonable price so that the greatest number of the Societies membership can experience these opportunities.
 The SAWE will also present classes on-site through special arrangement, and has embarked on a program of on-line classes.
 The on-line classes include:

 RP7 - Mass Properties Management and Control of Military Aircraft: This class will familiarize students with effective control of the weight and other mass properties of an aircraft.
 The class will also expose students to other considerations associated with mass properties management and control described in SAWE RP-07.

 RP8 - Aircraft Weight Estimating and SAWE RP8: The objectives of this one-day course are to provide an overview of weight estimating methods and the weight estimating process for aircraft, and to provide insight into the weight and balance reporting formats and requirements of SAWE Recommended Practice 8.

 Structural Optimization for Mass Properties Engineers: This class covers structural design and analysis considerations and their impact on Mass Properties.
 The course is for working engineers outside of the Stress or Loads organizations to provide insight into the decision tools and processes affecting structural integrity.

 The complete list of classes given by the SAWE is as follows (for details see the SAWE training website referenced at end of this article):